surusaiudith/notes_app/README.md

-this is the third updated version in this updated one we added routes in case of errors
+this is the fourth updated version in this we added a simple frontend